jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### Key NPCs

-- **Nick Ugris**: The Hill Giant leader of Netrus, who tasks the party with investigating Dhuren Tol.
+- **Nick Ugris** The Hill Giant leader of Netrus, who tasks the party with investigating Dhuren Tol.
-- **Sammul**: The Tortle Runepriest who provides spiritual guidance and helps decipher the clues.
+- **Sammul** The Tortle Runepriest who provides spiritual guidance and helps decipher the clues.
-- **Thoren Coldwind**: A savvy merchant in Netrus who provides crucial information in exchange for a favor.
+- **Thoren Coldwind** A savvy merchant in Netrus who provides crucial information in exchange for a favor.
 - **Council of Elders**:
-  - **Elder Rurik Stonebeard**: The head of the council, a wise and seasoned miner.
+  - **Elder Rurik Stonebeard** The head of the council, a wise and seasoned miner.
-  - **Elder Thrain Gemcutter**: A master jeweler known for his intricate gem work.
+  - **Elder Thrain Gemcutter** A master jeweler known for his intricate gem work.
-  - **Elder Hilda Ironfist**: A formidable blacksmith and warrior who defends the village.
+  - **Elder Hilda Ironfist** A formidable blacksmith and warrior who defends the village.
-- **Ice Troll Leader**: Gragnar the Frostbite, the menacing leader of the ice trolls in the cave.
+- **Ice Troll Leader** Gragnar the Frostbite, the menacing leader of the ice trolls in the cave.
-- **Kobold Leader**: Snivvik the Sly, the mischievous kobold who leads the band that stole the artifact.
+- **Kobold Leader** Snivvik the Sly, the mischievous kobold who leads the band that stole the artifact.
-- **Ice Sled**: The Frostrunner, a specially designed sled for travel across the icy terrain of Jhed.
+- **Ice Sled** The Frostrunner, a specially designed sled for travel across the icy terrain of Jhed.